Francesco Saverio Salfi

 - Fénelon, ovvero Le monache di Cambrai.
 Tragedia in cinque atti del cittadino Chénier deputato alla Convenzione nazionale, rappresentata per la prima volta in Parigi a'9 febbraio 1793.
 Tradotta dal cittadino Salfi translation translator

-- Giornale de' patrioti d'Italia editor
+- Giornale de' patrioti d'Italia journalist

 - Guglielmo Tell translation translator

 - I templari paratext author

 - Giacinto Barrere revolutionary translator

 - Philippe Buonarroti revolutionary

 - Vincenzo Ferrario bookseller civil servant revolutionary translator